yavuzkoroglu/gwplus/README.md

 pdflatex -interaction nonstopmode rq2.tex
 ```

 The above commands generate `rq2.pdf`, which depicts the relative test redundancies.
+Please answer `y` to any prompt.
 Note that these steps may also take a few hours to complete.